 The bigger the monitor, the more difficult the assembly will be.
 If you intend on using the Ergotron HX as a monitor arm for a Samsung 49″ CRG9, for example, it is best to get some help during installation.

 Adjusting the spring tension

 After installation, it is essential to adjust the spring tension of the arm.
 This is mentioned in the manual, but I have seen several reviews of people that missed this step.
 As a result, they ended up with a monitor that would drop immediately down to the desk after lifting the arm up.

-So when you have installed the monitor, make sure to continue with the adjustment steps of the manual.
+When you have installed the monitor, make sure to continue with the adjustment steps of the manual.
 These help you set the proper lift strength and friction.
-This is easily done with the included hex key and does not take much time.
+This is done with the included hex key and does not take much time.

 If ever switch to a monitor with a different weight, you will need to do these steps again to get the best results.

 Simply put, the build quality of the Ergotron HX is amazing.
 The metal parts are of high quality and seem to be made with a lot of precision.
 As a result, the components fit well together.
 This lets you enjoy your monitor without any wiggle or play in the arm.

 The white version of the arm is powder coated with a white paint.
 It looks to be of high quality and I don’t expect it to come off any time soon.